HarryNing/TableauDistTool/README.md

 # TableauDistTool
 Email Distribution Tool for Tableau Server

-The Dist tool need to run on trusted host, the run the following script on Tableau Server to configure Trusted Authentication.
+The Dist tool need to run on trusted host, run the following script on Tableau Server to configure Trusted Authentication.

 --Configure Trusted Authentication
 tabadmin stop